paulohrpinheiro/gerablog/README.md

         puts 'Hello world!'

+## Install

+    gem install gerablog

 ## Using

-The binary `gerablog` has this options:
+The executable `gerablog` has this options:

 ### `-h` or `--help`